geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-15/meeting-transcript.md

 Okay.

 ##### **Nimlgen** [[00:43:14](https://www.youtube.com/watch?v=_mJIF112c5k&t=2594)]
-So...
+So..

 ##### **B1tg** [[00:43:15](https://www.youtube.com/watch?v=_mJIF112c5k&t=2595)]
-And for the MP...
+And for the MP..
 FP8, I add some continuous before and after the linear.
 There's a step time reduced, like, cut behind.
 I think this is the regression we have before.
 I see the last time we submit the MLPath train, we have the speed like half.

 ##### **Chenyu** [[00:43:51](https://www.youtube.com/watch?v=_mJIF112c5k&t=2631)]
 I'm 85% sure it's Renderfy.
 Where did you add the contiguous?
 Maybe you can open the PR for that.